Last Updated on March 8, 2023 by Sam

 Once you’ve arrived at Hvar Town, climb up to Spanjola fortress for views of the Pakleni Islands and the town’s picturesque orange rooftops.
 This wonderful view is well worth the walk up!
 Enjoy lunch in Hvar town before making your way to one of the beaches.
 We recommend Sirena beach, which you can walk to from the town in around 30 minutes, or take a taxi if you prefer.
 It’s a pebble beach and is found in a small cove in front of hotel Sirena.

 Spend the afternoon relaxing on the beach before catching one of the last boats back to Split.
-If you’re able to add a few days to your Croatia itinerary then it’s possible to stay in Hvar and explore more of the beautiful surroundings.
+If you’re able to add a few days to your 10 day Croatia itinerary then it’s possible to stay in Hvar and explore more of the beautiful surroundings.
 In particular, you may want to consider a trip to the glorious beaches of the Pakleni islands and the impressive blue cave.
-Don’t worry if you don’t have more time though, as the rest of the trip will take you to some of the most beautiful places in Croatia!

 Best places to stay in Split